RichTiTAN/Tor-Multiplexer/README.md

-# Tor-Multiplexer For Windows
+# Tor Multiplexer For Windows
-  Just a Multiplexer that combines 8 seperate tor connections
+  A windows tool to run multiple tor engines and load balance them with HAProxy.

   How to use: